-Exclusive gateways are symbolized with this shape:
+Exclusive gateways are represented with this shape:

 In the example below, an exclusive gateway requires that the mode of transportation be evaluated.
-In this case, one light will be placed in the Old North Church if the British attack by land; two if by sea.
+In this case, one light will be placed in the Old North Church if the British attack by land, two if by sea.

-Event-based gateways are symbolized with this shape:
+Event-based gateways are represented with this shape:

-An example of a event-based gateway is the decision to hold fire until your soldiers can see the whites of their enemies' eyes.
+An example of an event-based gateway is the decision to hold fire until your soldiers can see the whites of their enemies' eyes.
 In this process flow, if a certain amount of time passes without the British coming, the soldiers will go home.

-Parallel gateways are symbolized with this shape:
+Parallel gateways are represented with this shape:

 In the example below, this business process uses a parallel gateway because the company is having its cake and eating it too.